 Remaining performance obligations related to ASC 606 represent the aggregate transaction price allocated to performance obligations with an original contract term greater than one year, excluding certain maintenance contracts and all energy production contracts where a direct measurement of the value to the customer is used as a method of measuring progress towards completion of our performance obligation.
 Exclusion of these remaining performance obligations is due in part to the inability to quantify values based on unknown future levels of delivery and in some cases rates used to bill customers.
 Remaining performance obligations therefore consist of unsatisfied or partially satisfied performance obligations related to fixed price maintenance contracts and installation contracts.

-As of December 31, 2018, the aggregate amount of the transaction price allocated to remaining performance obligations was approximately $16.6 million.
-The Company expects to recognize revenue of approximately 96% of the remaining performance obligations over the next 24 months, 45% recognized in the first 12 months and 51% recognized over the subsequent 12 months, and the remainder recognized thereafter.
+As of December 31, 2020, the aggregate amount of the transaction price allocated to remaining performance obligations was approximately $1.2 million.
+We expect to recognize revenue of approximately 96% of the remaining performance obligations over the next 24 months, 6% recognized in the first 12 months and 90% recognized over the subsequent 12 months, and the remainder recognized thereafter.

 Research and Development Costs

 Research and development expenditures are expensed as incurred.
-The Company’s total research and development expenditures of approximately $1,298,000 and $937,000 were recognized for each of the years ended December 31, 2018 and 2017, respectively.
+Our total research and development expenditures were approximately $767,000 and $1,460,000 for the years ended December 31, 2020 and 2019, respectively.

 Stock-based compensation cost is measured at the grant date, based on the estimated fair value of the award, and is recognized as an expense in the statements of operations over the requisite service period.

-The determination of the fair value of share-based payment awards is affected by the Company’s stock price.
-For the awards prior to the Company being publicly traded, the Company considered the sales price of the Common Stock in private placements to unrelated third parties as a measure of the fair value of its Common Stock.
+The determination of the fair value of share-based payment awards is affected by our stock price.
+For the awards issued prior to our being publicly traded, we considered the sales price of the Common Stock in private placements to unrelated third parties as a measure of the fair value of its Common Stock.

-The Company utilizes actual forfeitures when calculating the expense for the period.
+We utilize actual forfeitures when calculating the expense for the period.
 Stock-based compensation expense recognized is based on awards that are ultimately expected to vest.
-The Company evaluates the assumptions used to value awards regularly and if factors change and different assumptions are employed, stock-based compensation expense may differ significantly from what has been recorded in the past.
-If there are any modifications or cancellations of the underlying unvested securities, the Company may be required to accelerate, increase or cancel any remaining unearned stock-based compensation expense.
+We evaluate the assumptions used to value awards regularly and if factors change and different assumptions are employed, stock-based compensation expense may differ significantly from what has been recorded in the past.
+If there are any modifications or cancellations of the underlying unvested securities, we may be required to accelerate, increase or cancel any remaining unearned stock-based compensation expense.

-See Note 12."Stockholders' equity" for a summary of the restricted stock and stock option activity under the Company's stock-based employee compensation plan for the years ended December 31, 2018 and 2017.
+See Note 14."Stockholders' equity" for a summary of the restricted stock and stock option activity under our stock-based employee compensation plan for the years ended December 31, 2020 and 2019.